-We think the best mattress protector you can buy is the Purple Mattress Protector.
-Costing from $79 at Purple, it's waterproof, stain resistant, and has an impressive 4.4 out of 5 stars from users from over 6,800 user reviews.
+From our research, the best mattress protector you can buy is the Purple Mattress Protector.
+Priced from $79 at Purple, this stain-resistant and waterproof protector will keep your mattress safer for longer, and has an impressive user review rating of 4.4 out of 5 stars, generated by over 7,200 user reviews.

 Our top pick for best mattress protector goes to Purple.
 The leading mattress maker has thrown its expertise into creating a five-sided, dual-layer protector that prevents spills from soaking into your mattress, while also adding an extra layer of comfort.
 There's a water-resistant inner layer that prevents any wetness from soaking through, and an absorbent outer layer that helps dissipate liquid so it doesn't create a puddle.